|

 The many faces of the law

-The law covers just about every aspect of human life, so the books on offer tackle a multitude of subjects.
 I’ve worked on legal books with a focus on public health, marine conservation, labour law, genetic resources, constitution building, piracy, family law, comparative law, European law, intellectual property rights, religion, climate change, competition law and cartelism, and environmental governance.
 Since I came to this work with a strong background in the social sciences, it suited me down to the ground.
 I’ve also been pleasantly surprised by the readability of most of the law books I’ve proofread.
 They’re often written by lawyers for lawyers (or by law professors for their colleagues and students) so you won’t be confronted by the impenetrable sea of words that often appear in legal documents.
 The authors aim to communicate with their readership just like any other writer.
 If you have experience of proofreading high-level academic books and journals, legal work shouldn’t present you with a problem.
+What are clients looking for?

 Rather than making assumptions based on my own experience, I asked one of my publisher clients to tell me what she looks for in a legal proofreader.
 Here’s a summary of our discussion: